rvbrd/safe-network/readme.md

 Java, Javascript, Mac OS, Spring MVC, Javascript MVC, Hibernate, MySQL, Tomcat, Maven, Git, Scrum, HTML5, CSS3, Thymeleaf, IntelliJ, Visual Studio Code.

+## How to use
+In order to connect to our application, use maven $mvn tomcat7:deploy to deploy the project to your local tomcat service.
+Tomcat should be configured for localhost:8080 - if not, please update the project files.
+Open the http://localhost:8080/ in any browser and you should be ready to go.

 ## Authors

 * **André Martins** - [andre-base](https://github.com/andre-base)